-Machines come in many sizes, shapes and forms.
-Some machines are very simple in its makeup and use whilst others are very complex.
+Machines come in many sizes, shapes, and forms.
+Some machines are simple in their makeup and use, while others are very complex.
 For example, a spade is a machine (a simple machine), and a space shuttle is a machine too (a complex machine).

 For this lesson, we shall be looking at simple machines.

 To bring the load (wagon with a mound of dirt in it) to the lower surface, a person has to carry that carefully.
 That is a lot of muscle work.
 To make that a bit easy, we can just put a ramp there and give the wagon a little push — right?
 Yes, and then the load will slide down on its own.

 In the example above, we have used a simple trick of a simple machine to bring down that load of dirt — easy peasy!

 A bulldozer at work!
 Take note of the simple machine units (levers, wheel and axle, wedge) that are combined to build a complex machine.